I stand there gasping for breath after the mountain trail, gazing at the vast expanse of ocean with dreamy shades of blues.

-Swim Wear: Most of your days will be spent in swimwear splashing water, diving, snorkeling or swimming.
-So, pack in your best to flaunt in this beautiful paradise.
+Swim Wear: Most of your days will be spent in swimwear splashing in the water, diving, snorkeling or swimming.
+So, pack in your best swimwear to flaunt in this beautiful paradise.

 Kaftan, Sarong: Kaftan is the essential beach holiday must-pack.

-Capri, Shorts & Tops: Your GO-TO outfit on most of the days, be it biking around the island or trekking mountain trails.
+Capri, Shorts & Tops: Your GO-TO outfit for most of the days, be it biking around the island or trekking mountain trails.
 Pack tank tops or t-shirts to go with shorts or capris.

-Skirts: Pack them for rambling around the markets or visiting museums.
+Skirts: Pack them for rambling around the markets or for visiting museums.

-Full Trouser for Men: Well most of the day you will be in your shorts or swimwear but make sure to pack cotton trouser if you are planning to visit Casino or for the fine dining in the resort.
+Trouser for Men: Well most of the days you will be in your shorts or swimwear but make sure to pack cotton trousers if you are planning to visit a Casino or for the fine dining in the resort.

-Shirts: Pull out your tropical best or floral prints shirts from your wardrobe.
+Shirts: Pull out your tropical best or floral print shirts from your wardrobe.

 Trekking Shoes: Some of the most beautiful beaches in Seychelles like Petit Anse and Anse Coco are tucked behind small hills and to be able to enjoy such beautiful views you have to cross mountain trails.
 So it would be wise to pack a pair of trekking shoes.

-Flippers – This one goes without saying, ensure that you pack a good pair of either beach shoes or flip flops.
+Flippers – This one goes without saying, ensure that you pack a good pair of either beach shoes or flip-flops.
 Depending on the seasons, sea urchin can be found in the shallow water of some of the beaches.
-So, make sure you wear beach shoes while snorkelling or swimming.
+So, make sure you wear beach shoes while snorkeling or swimming.

-Camera: Pack your camera to capture all the memories to reminiscence later.
+Camera: Pack your camera to capture all the memories for you to be able reminiscence later.